wagiminator/MCU-Flash-Tools/pypi_packages/tinyupdi/README.md

-# tinyUPDI - Minimal UPDI Programming Tool for tinyAVR
+# Minimal UPDI Programming Tool for tinyAVR
 ## Description
 This tool allows tinyAVR series 0, 1, and 2 microcontrollers to be programmed using a USB-to-serial converter connected in a special way to the UPDI pin (also called SerialUPDI).
 More information can be found [here](https://github.com/SpenceKonde/AVR-Guidance/blob/master/UPDI/jtag2updi.md).